Social security contributions

 - HRK 50,688 monthly cap (applicable for both I. and II.
 Pillar payments in case of salary).

 - HRK 608,256 annual cap (applicable for I. Pillar payments irrespective of whether the payment is salary or other receipts).

 Additionally, employers make social contributions for the following social security benefits:

 The basis for payment of employer’s social security contributions is gross salary, which is not capped.

 Employers have certain additional obligations with respect to disabled individuals.

 Apart from some exceptions, employers employing 20 and more employees are obligated to employ a prescribed number of disabled individuals.
-The number depends on the total number of employees and nature of activities the employer carries out but it cannot be lower than 2% or higher than 6% from the total number of employees.
+The number depends on the total number of employees and it cannot be lower than 3% of the total number of employees.

-Employers that do not comply with prescribed requirements are obligated to pay a monthly fee amounting to 30% of minimal salary (minimum salary for 2017 amounts to HRK 3,276) for each disabled individual that employer was due to employ.
+Employers that do not comply with prescribed requirements are obligated to pay a monthly fee amounting to 30% of minimal salary (minimal salary for 2019 amounts to HRK 3.750,00) for each disabled individual that employer was obliged to employ.